15000 Confidentiality and Integrity of Records

 Written Disclosure

 The APS specialist only shares confidential written information (such as financial documents, medical records, and legal documents) when a community service provider or local government entity is unable to obtain records necessary to arrange for services.
 Before APS shares the written information, the client, client’s authorized representative, or client’s guardian must sign Form 2307 Authorization to Release Information.
-The specialist places the signed Form 2307 Authorization to Release Information in the paper case file or uploads it to OneCase.
+The specialist places the signed Form 2307 in the paper case file or uploads it to OneCase.

 See:

-15111.3 Release of Case Records to Law Enforcement Agencies and Prosecuting Attorneys
+15111.2 Release of Case Records to Law Enforcement Agencies and Prosecuting Attorneys

-15124 Case Information in Connection With a Court Action
+15124 Case Information in Connection with a Court Action

-15124.1 Court Notification About an Investigation Involving Guardianship
+15124.1 Court Notification about an Investigation Involving Guardianship

 15123 Case Information to Prospective Guardians